matthewjmiller/mattmiller/about.md

 I live near Reeds Spring, Missouri, on a half acre that my family and I manage using principles of permaculture and regenerative gardening.
 I'm originally a Nebraskan, and still pine for the open fields of the Great Plains.

 The site is run using [Jekyll on GitHub Pages](https://github.com/matthewjmiller/).
-Please don't assume from than any real technical acumen on my part.
+Please don't assume from that any real technical acumen on my part.